komorebidev/time/README.md

 # Worklogs

-Click on the year folder and month file to view
+Click on a year folder